MarlonKr/Text2Soundscape/README.md

 The Composer and Sound Designer Assistant consists of three main components:

-1. Component 1: Determine if the user's prompt should create or modify a new sound, or provide further instructions for an existing sound.
+1. Component 1: Determine if the user's prompt should create a new sound, or provide further instructions for an existing sound.
 2. Component 2: Enhance the user's prompt with additional sound-describing adjectives.
 3. Component 3: Identify the best parameters and values to match the user's descriptions (for both melodies and sound design).

 The application takes input from the user, processes the prompt, and then interacts with the GPT-3.5-turbo model to provide the desired output.

 ## Usage